Cognitive Skills for Learning & Life

 Reading

-For example, reading involves sound to symbol connections.
+For example, reading involves sound-to-symbol connections.
 One must be able to tell if sounds are the same or different, the order and number of sounds, hold all of those in place, and then read and spell.
 When one of these skills is weak, students may struggle with reading and spelling.
-The cognitive skills involved here include the following: visual processing, auditory processing, working memory, long term memory, and comprehension.
+The cognitive skills involved here include the following: visual processing, auditory processing, working memory, long-term memory, and comprehension.

-Classroom Connection with Equipping Minds Once the underlying cognitive skills are strengthened, the academic skills become easier.
-Though we do not train specifically in math, English or other academic subjects, the students are taught to make the connection to those subjects through vocabulary development, visualization of letters for spelling and reading, oral and written expression, reading comprehension, attention skills, study and outlining skills, and visualization of numbers for math facts and math sense.
+Classroom Connection with Equipping Minds.
+Once the underlying cognitive skills are strengthened, the academic skills become easier.
+Though we do not train specifically in math, English, or other academic subjects, the students are taught to make the connection to those subjects through vocabulary development, visualization of letters for spelling and reading, oral and written expression, reading comprehension, attention skills, study and outlining skills, and visualization of numbers for math facts and math sense.
 All of these skills are required throughout life.
 By improving and automating these skills, the key to learning fast and efficiently is discovered.
 The Equipping Minds specialist can provide support in writing and curriculum selection if needed.

 Read personal testimonials from past clients and parents.